UW-Macrostrat/macrostrat-api/README.md

 ## Running tests

 Tests can be run with `yarn test`.
+Currently, you must have a local instance of the API running separately (e.g., `yarn start` or `yarn run dev`).
+You can also set the `TEST_API_URL` variable to a different URL if you want to test a different instance.

+Additionally, you can set a `TEST_PRODUCTION_API_URL` to run comparisons against another running instance of the API (e.g., production).
+This is useful for ensuring that new versions of the API return the same results as older versions.

 ## Generating a release